shadow/shadow/docs/Running-Shadow.md

-**PLEASE NOTE** - _this page is lacking information and is in progress of being updated. browse with caution!_

 So you've got Shadow installed and your machine configured.
 Its time to see what Shadow can do!

 ## logistical crash course